jewel/clearskies/README.md

 JSON RPC protocol, which is documented in `protocol/control.md`.
 This repository will only contain the command-line user interface, but will happily link to any GUIs that exist.

-Another area that needs work is creating release binaries for platforms that don't ship with ruby by default, such as Windows.

-There is an effort to port the daemon to C++ in a [different repository](https://github.com/larroy/clearskies_core) which will replace the ruby proof-of-concept once it's ready.

 Issues and pull requests are welcome.